We have teamed up with Principal PASS Consultant Eddie Regan to discuss contract management, asking him key questions about the process.

 How Delta Can Help

-To optimise benefits to all stakeholders, Mr Regan stressed that that buyers need Delta’s Contract Manager module.
+To optimise benefits to all stakeholders, Mr Regan stressed that buyers need Delta’s Contract Manager software.

 He said: “The admin process is essential, because it provides the electronic tools needed to deliver management reports and show the progress of a contract.”